ramabadash/SQL-ERD/README.md

 ### DELETS

-- DELETE /remove/pupil/:pupilID
+- [x] DELETE /remove/pupil/:pupilID
-- DELETE /remove/teacher/:teacher
+- [x] DELETE /remove/teacher/:teacherID
 - Will delete the object at the correct table.

 ## Preparation of the work environment: